MAMBA - Overview

 MAMBA repeals the separate dollar limitation on the use of bond proceeds for depreciable property.

 First-time farmers that gain access to small issue bond proceeds can currently only use $62,500 of those proceeds for used depreciable property and $250,000 for existing buildings, farm improvements, and/or new depreciable agricultural property.
 Given the numerous restrictions that already apply to the usage of small issue bonds by first-time farmers, the separate dollar limitation is overly restrictive and has turned-off many would be farmers to the agriculture industry.
-By eliminating the separate dollar limitation, first-time farmers would have the freedom to use the entire $552,500 issuance for farming equipment, breeding livestock, and other capital assets essential to farming operations.
+By eliminating the separate dollar limitation, first-time farmers would have the freedom to use the entire $1 million issuance for farming equipment, breeding livestock, and other capital assets essential to farming operations.

 + 6. Modify the definition of “substantial farmland”